 April 1st is here, and you know what that means: pranks, jokes, and odd press releases in which companies make outrageous claims, like: “Wow, Google says they’re going to set up a colony on Mars!” . . .
 “Hey, Nike has invented an anti-gravity shoe!” . . .
 “Whoa, did you see that Taco Bell is going to start serving breakfast?”
 (Wait, that one is true.)

 On one level, most of us are naturally skeptical of any seemingly suspicious claim made on April Fools’ Day.
 One another level, what harm is it to entertain the thought?
 Perhaps some of us choose to believe these stories simply because we want them to be true.

 When it comes to the GMAT, be careful to separate what you want to be true, and what is actually true.
-Don’t fall for the common misconceptions that so … Read full post
+Don’t fall for the common misconceptions that so many test-takers believe.

 Today is the Vernal Equinox in the northern hemisphere.
 This marks the beginning of spring, which is a great time for change and celebration – and for us to share some study tips for the GMAT.

 When we think of the spring, we think of new beginnings.
 The trees and flowers are waking up (for better or worse, where allergy sufferers are concerned), the birds and frogs start singing again, and we’ve got new, longer hours of daylight now that we’ve changed the clocks.
 I’ve got a tray of seedlings going, and the tomatoes, basil, and okra are starting to poke their heads out of the soil, reminding me that it’s time to start new things.

 Use this time of year to restart or kick-start your GMAT studies, if needed.
 Are you stalled out, slacking, or just plain burned out?
 Take a cue from the verdant vernal changes … Read full post